Feenix279/ECanverter/README.md

 ## Additional Information
 + The project uses the [Canboatjs](https://github.com/canboat/canboatjs) package to transform the received data into the *Actisense N2K*-format required by OpenCPN.
 + This has also been tested with the SeaTalk to SeaTalk<sup>ng</sup> converter added to the CAN-Bus.
 It worked without any further errors and OpenCPN was able to read both the original CAN-Bus and added SeaTalk data.
+The connection also allowed to controll an Autopilot on SeaTalk1.